 Memorable Manitobans: Thomas Roberts “Tommy” Ferguson (1864-1923)

 Born at Cookstown, Ontario on 30 September 1864, son of Isaac Ferguson (?-1889) and Emily Jemima Cowan (?-1911), he was educated at Upper Canada College (Toronto).
 He was called to Ontario Bar and commenced the practice of law at Barrie, Ontario, in 1888.
 He came to Winnipeg in 1902.
-By 1911, he was a Barrister with the firm of Ferguson & Collinson, with offices in the Bank of Hamilton Chambers.
+By 1911, he practiced with John Champion Collinson in the firm of Ferguson & Collinson, with offices in the Bank of Hamilton Chambers.
 He was made a King’s Counsel.

 On 5 November 1890, he married Etta May Hanmer (?-?) of Toronto and they had three children: Arthur Beresford Ferguson (1892-1951), Julian Harcourt Ferguson (1895-1965), and Edith May Ferguson (1903-?).
 He was a member of the Manitoba Club, Canadian Club of Winnipeg, St. Charles Country Club, Commercial Travellers Association, Conservative Party, and Anglican church.
 He lived at 4 Ruskin Row in Winnipeg from 1906 to 1916, moving to Toronto, Ontario in the latter year.